 All umbrella companies will advertise that they are IR35 compliant simply because the legislation becomes irrelevant as you have no option but to be paid via PAYE.
 However, the Inland Revenue will never ‘approve’ an umbrella company or their expenses policy and you should be wary of any company that makes such a claim.

 When researching potential umbrella companies it would be a good idea to also ask if there are any hidden costs or penalties for leaving the umbrella company.
 This will ensure that you know all the risks and rewards before entering into a contract.

-Personal recommendation is a good indicator when making your decision but bear in mind that some agency recommendations may come from 'incentives' which are given by the umbrella company.
+Personal recommendation is a good indicator when making your decision.
+However, also keep in mind that some agency recommendations may come from 'incentives' which are given by the umbrella company.

 To conclude – if you decide to go with an umbrella company and are carrying out your research then make sure to remember that if it seems too good to be true then it very probably is!

 More on umbrella companies for freelancers.